BrianSemiglia/Cycle.swift/README.md

   associatedtype Source: Initializable

   /*
     Defines schema and initial values of Drivers.
-(Ideally, would come from Source but that has yet to come) Also requires two default drivers:
+(Ideally, initial values would come from Source definition above but is currently blocked from doing so by technical reasons.)

-      1. UIApplicationProviding - can serve as UIApplicationDelegate
+    Also requires two default drivers:
-      2. ScreenDrivable - can provide a root UIViewController */
+      1. let application: UIApplicationProviding - can serve as UIApplicationDelegate
-  associatedtype Drivers: CycleDrivable
+      2. let screen: ScreenDrivable - can provide a root UIViewController */ associatedtype Drivers: CycleDrivable